Contents hide

 Crystalline AS or Manta Ray

-The surface tension of water is 72 dynes/cm, and using surfactants will in fact reduce the surface tension of a spray down to 20-30 dynes/cm.
+The surface tension of water is 72 dynes/cm, and surfactants will reduce the surface tension of a spray down to 20-30 dynes/cm.
 This reduction in surface tension allows more uptake as the spray stays in contact with the leaf surface for longer.
 This is why you use a surfactant for herbicides like Duke herbicide, Recondo herbicide or Tribute Selective herbicide.

 Examples of non ionic surfactants include EO-PO Block copolymers, organo-silicones, and alkylpolyglucosides (APG).